iamtrask/iamtrask.github.io/_posts/2014-11-23-harry-potter.markdown

 header-img: "img/typewriter.jpg"
 ---

+Word2vec is a very cool algorithm that uses neural networks to map words to feature vectors.
+Those vectors then have interesting properties.
+Sometimes one could do "word math" as it were.
+Take the vector for King, subtract Man, add Woman... and the closes vector to the output would be Queen... thus King - Man + Woman = Queen.

+You can also use these vectors to cluster words into groups... find words that are most similar in an unsupervised fashion.

 I ran <a href="https://code.google.com/p/word2vec/">word2vec</a> on the 7 harry potter books and ran some cosine similarities on words i thought might be interesting. (using the open source <a href="http://radimrehurek.com/gensim/">Gensim</a> library I love) My favorite is the word "password" below... which revealed a list of passwords to the Gryffendor Common Room.
-Enjoy!